 |Home > Seminars > VIII >|

-Cambridge, Corpus Christi College, MS 139, is an intriguing example of how historical materials were endlessly recycled in order to build new historical compilations.
+Cambridge, Corpus Christi College, MS 139, is an intriguing example of how historical materials were endlessly recycled in order to build new history-themed compilations.
 Its contents, leaving aside early modern additions, may be listed as follows:

 This collection has many interesting features, not the least of which is the way in which it begins with two universal histories, the Historia omnimoda and the Chronicon of Regino of Prüm.
 The former is a compilation drawn from diverse sources—from the Bible, Augustine, Ambrose, Origen, Epiphanius, Arnobius, Hrabanus Maurus, and so on—which combines biblical and ecclesiastical history with classical mythology.
 Jerome, significantly, described his translation and continuation of the Chronicle of Eusebius as a chronicon omnimodae historiae, and the opening item in Corpus 139 is a work of a similar kind, constructed as a way of correlating diverse forms of history.
 It also survives in Oxford, Magdalen College, MS lat.
 8. The other chronicle in this opening section is a history of the world from the birth of Jesus Christ to 906 (in its original form).
 Its author, Regino of Prüm was active in the Rhineland until his death at Trier in 915.
 The presence of these items may represent an attempt to place the English/British contents which follow in a larger framework of Salvation History, but the Historia omnimoda’s inclusion may not have been envisaged when the book was first conceived.